Brooklyn Massage Therapy

 • Identifying which muscles are actually involved

-• Releasing active trigger points
+• Releasing active trigger points with precise sustained pressure

 • Reducing nervous system guarding